Tax help for students

 If you are a student, or a student adviser, looking for information and help about tax and related matters for students you will find it on our dedicated student tax website.

-Tax Guide for students is a non-profit website that was set up by us to provide tax information to students and their advisers.
+Tax Guide for Students is a non-profit website that was set up by us to provide tax information to students and their advisers.
 The website was created with the support of HM Revenue & Customs and endorsed by leading student, tax and accounting organisations.

 You can find information about the following subjects on the website by clicking on the links below:

 This section gives you essential information about tax for students and how to make sure you get your tax right.
 It gives an introduction to the tax system, explains how students can work out their tax and understand what allowances may be applicable.
-It also explains how tax is collected, how to claim tax back, how to get a National Insurance number and information about pension schemes.
+It also explains how tax is collected, how to claim tax back, how to get a National Insurance number and provides some information about pension schemes.

 This section helps students understand how their earnings from work, whether employment or self-employment, will be taxed.
 It also explains how National Insurance works if you are in employment or self-employment.